worktips/worktips-lite-wallet/README.md

 **1. Get sources & libs**

 1. Create an account on [GitHub.com](github.com) or log in to an existing one
-2. Fork [Worktips lite wallet for Windows](https://github.com/Vordas/worktips-lite.git) or/and download it
+2. Fork [Worktips lite wallet](https://github.com/Vordas/worktips-lite-wallet.git) or/and download it
-3. Unzip the rocksdb.zip located in 'lib' folder
+3. Unzip the _rocksdb.zip_ located in `lib` folder

 **2. Install dependencies**